How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 Is Manduka yoga mat non toxic?

-Manduka yoga mats are made with PVC but apparently tested for harmful substances.
-The PRO Series is certified STANDARD 100 by OEKO-TEX®️ (12.HUS.17706 | Hohenstein HTTI), meaning they are purportedly sustainable and semi non-toxic.
-These mats are 100% latex free and synthetic, meaning they are not made from natural materials.
-Unfortunately we don’t have an exact breakdown of what’s inside them.
+Manduka yoga mats are made with PVC but have been tested for harmful substances.
+The PRO Series is certified STANDARD 100 by OEKO-TEX®️ (12.HUS.17706 | Hohenstein HTTI), meaning they are purportedly sustainable and semi-non-toxic.
+These mats are 100% latex-free and synthetic, meaning they are not made from natural materials.
+Unfortunately, we don’t have an exact breakdown of what’s inside them.

-Best 7 Eco Friendly Yoga Mats
+8 Best Eco-Friendly Yoga Mats

 Sustainable yoga mats don’t have to break the bank.
 Our top picks are all in similar price points to the most popular yoga brands, but they’re completely safe for your health and the environment.